mkhraijah/PowerModelsADA.jl/docs/src/data_structure.md

 ### Partitioning

 To check the areas ID in a data dictionary, use `get_areas_id(data)` to get all areas' IDs in `data`.
-If the data dictionary doesn't contain more than one area, we can partition the system manually using `assign_area!` function or using the partitioning algorithm in [KaHyPar.jl](https://github.com/kahypar/KaHyPar.jl) via `partition_system!` function.
+If the data dictionary doesn't contain more than one area, we can partition the system manually using `assign_area!` function.
 An example of partition file is shown in [partition example](https://github.com/mkhraijah/PowerModelsADA.jl/blob/main/test/data/case14_2areas.csv).

 ```@docs
 assign_area!
-partition_system!
 ```

 Before running the distributed algorithm, `PowerModelsADA` internally decomposes the original system into subsystems using `decompose_system` function. the function decouples the tie-lines between two areas by introducing dummy buses and virtual generators at the tie-lines' ends.